dokterdok/Continuity-Activation-Tool/README.md

 * You should exercise caution when using the Continuity Activation Tool, as it moves around low level files and there's a possibility it could cause problems.
 Using this tool is at your own risk.
 * Always use the latest version of the tool to avoid issues.
 See the changelog at the bottom to understand what was changed.
 * The tool disables the verification of original Apple drivers in order to work, which lowers the overall system security.

-Note: Contrarily to what was stated here before, using the tool will not increase risks of getting a "grey stop sign" at boot time, even after reboots and PRAM resets.
-This has been confirmed after many tests on different Mac configurations.
-Macs that have already successfully activated Continuity with v.1.0.0 are not at risk either.

 ## Compatibility list
 Your Mac might need a hardware upgrade as well to be able to work with Continuity.
 The table below is based on this [guide (forum thread)](http://forums.macrumors.com/showpost.php?p=20124161).
 If you notice inaccuracies, please report them to the guide author and open an issue.